 Taste tests are one of our most popular research methods.
-These tests involve consumers tasting products within a controlled environment and then giving their opinion.
+These tests involve consumers tasting products within a controlled environment and then giving their opinion, also referred to as Central Location Tests (CLTs).
 This is a quantitative research method and can be used to understand how well a product performs against competitor alternatives or to establish if a new recipe is worse, as good or better than the original.

 Taste tests are typically conducted ‘blind’ – meaning that the panellists will be unaware of the brand that they’re testing.
 This is the most effective way of taste testing, as it ensures there’s no bias that might occur because of a panellists pre-conceived opinions or ideas about a certain brand or product.